NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 NativePHP broadcasts events over a websocket connection on the `nativephp` broadcast channel.
 This allows you to listen for these events in real-time using Laravel Echo.

-In order to make use of WebSockets in your NativePHP application, you can install the [Laravel WebSockets](https://beyondco.de/docs/laravel-websockets) package in your Laravel app.
+To use WebSockets in your NativePHP application, install the [Laravel WebSockets](https://beyondco.de/docs/laravel-websockets) package in your Laravel app.

-NativePHP automatically runs `php artisan websockets:serve` to start your WebSocket server once your application runs, allowing you to use Laravel Echo to connect to it and listen for events in real-time.
+NativePHP automatically runs `php artisan websockets:serve` to start your WebSocket server when your application runs, enabling you to use Laravel Echo to connect and listen for events in real-time.

-Please refer to the Laravel docs to learn more about [Laravel Echo](https://laravel.com/docs/11.x/broadcasting#client-side-installation)
+For more information on setting up and using Laravel Echo, refer to the [Laravel documentation](https://laravel.com/docs/11.x/broadcasting#client-side-installation).

-> The Laravel Websockets package is currently only available for Laravel 10 and lower.
+> Note: The Laravel Websockets package is currently only available for Laravel 10 and lower.
 > Laravel Reverb support is coming soon!